 Staff rely on the information provided under each Scoring item to determine if the points elected by the applicant can be granted.
 If the documentation presented is not sufficient, staff will not be able to award points.
 Applicants are not able to change or amend their score after their initial application has been submitted.
 Not all scoring items are applicable to all Applications.

-Only Homebuyer, Homeowner Rehabilitation, and Rental Applications will be scored (including Rental Activities in Conjunction with Affordable Housing Tax Credits.)
-For all other types of Applications, sufficient information will be provided in the responses to the Threshold Criteria, and tiebreakers will be used if there are insufficient funds available to fund all of the Applications for HOME funds from a specific set-aside at the same meeting of OHFA’s Board of Trustees.
+Only Homebuyer and Rental Applications will be scored

-TBRA, and Homebuyer Assistance Applications will not be scored.
 Tiebreakers will be used if there are insufficient funds available to fund all of the Applications for HOME funds from that set-aside at the same meeting of OHFA’s Board of Trustees.

 The score for an Application is expressed as a percentage of the total possible points for the type of activity and form of assistance for which the Applicant is applying.
 Application scores will be used to determine the order of funding if there are insufficient funds available to fund all of the Applications for HOME funds from a specific set-aside at the same meeting of OHFA’s Board of Trustees.